How can we help?

 Every task created through a workflow includes:

-• A Title – shown in the email subject and Slack message header
+• A Title – shown in the email subject and Slack/Teams message header

-• A Message – used as the message body in both Slack and email
+• A Message – used as the message body in Slack, Teams and email

 This allows admins to personalize tasks using relevant context (e.g., “Please fill in contract details for Hubspot”).